 1. Historical Significance

-The Luxembourg Gardens were created as a part of Marie de’ Medici’s vision to create a park that paid homage to the Italian Baroque Boboli garden of Florence.
+Located on the 6th arrondissement, Luxembourg Gardens were created as a part of Marie de’ Medici’s vision to create a park that paid homage to the Italian Baroque Boboli Garden in Florence.

 2. Natural Beauty